← Back to Stories

 Key details reported by multiple sources:

-- The two 170m chimney stacks of Liddell coal-fired power station in the NSW Hunter Valley were demolished on May 26, 2026, using explosives.
+• The two 170m chimneys of Liddell coal-fired power station in NSW’s Hunter Valley were demolished using explosives on May 26, 2026, in a controlled blast streamed online.

-- Liddell power station was officially retired in April 2023 after more than 52 years of operation.
+• Liddell Power Station was officially retired in April 2023 after 52 years of operation, supplying electricity to around one million homes annually at its peak.

-- The site will host a 500 megawatt Liddell battery for energy storage, including from renewable sources.
+• The site will host a 500 megawatt Liddell Battery for energy storage, including renewable sources, with commissioning underway.

 Points of Difference